Transocean Air Lines Flight 942: Aircraft, passengers, and crew

-The aircraft was a Douglas DC-4 aircraft, with the serial number 36076 and the tail number N88942.
-It had a total of 5,976 total airframe hours.
-The flight contained 30 passengers and a crew consisting of five people for a total of 35 occupants.
-The crew consisted of Chief Pilot Harvey Rodgers (41), First Officer Frederick W. Patchett (37), Captain Herman E. Hum (41), and stewardesses Velma I. Sandridge and Lucille M. Chapman.
-Chief Rodgers had "considerable" flying experience according to the CAB; his associates added that he strictly adhered to airline regulations and recommended other flight crews to do the same.
+The aircraft was a Douglas DC-4, with the serial number 36076 and the tail number N88942; it had a total of 5,976 airframe hours.
+The aircraft was leased from the United States Air Force, operated by Transocean Air Lines through a contract with the Military Air Transport Service, and certificated by the Civil Aeronautics Authority (CAA).
+The aircraft was equipped with Pratt & Whitney R-2000-4 engines and Hamilton Standard propellers.

+The flight carried 30 passengers, all soldiers, and five crew members, amounting to 35 occupants.
+The crew comprised Chief Pilot Harvey Rodgers, First Officer Frederick W. Patchett, Captain Herman E. Hum.
+Chief Rodgers had "considerable" flying experience according to the CAB; his associates added that he strictly adhered to airline regulations and recommended other crews do the same.